kolkhis/tech-notes/linux/ansible/roles_in_ansible.md

 Here, simply setting the `hosttype` var to a different value will allow multiple executions.
-This variable can be anything, and isn't required to actually be used in the role.
+This variable can be anything, and isn't required to actually be used in the role itself, it only needs to be specified on invocation when trying to run multiple times.